mesosphere/dcos-docs-site/README.md

 ### Save your edited files!

 ## Previewing your work and formatting

-Because metalsmith markdown is occasionally finicky, it is a good idea to preview your changes, especially if you have edited code blocks, lists or tables.
+Because markdown is occasionally finicky, it is a good idea to preview your changes, especially if you have edited code blocks, lists or tables.

 `npm run dev`

-:exclamation: Render Path Pattern for faster builds You can choose to build only a subset of the content and check it on localhost.

-`RPP=path/to/subfolder/** npm run dev`

-This will build only that subdirectory.
-Please note, due to the large number of files, it is best to set RPP down at the version level of any product, such as

-`RPP=mesosphere/dcos/2.0/**`

-To view, navigate to that subdirectory on the local host.
-Pages above that directory will exist but not with CSS compiled.

 ## Committing your set of saved changes